COMPOST FACILITY EXTENSION

 The shredded cardboard is mostly carbon.
 To get a proper mix for the composting process we will need to add source of nitrogen.
 This could come in the form of kitchen waste, manure or urea.

-COCONUT HUSK SHREDDER COULD PRODUCE ANOTHER COMPOST COMPONENT
+HUSK SHREDDER PRODUCES ANOTHER COMPOST COMPONENT

 Through some good old ingenuity, the staff of Beacon Farms have resurrected this piece of Indian machinery that had been incompatible with the power supply here in Cayman.